patrickbucher/learning-rust/diary.md

+# Day 46 (2024-05-09)

+I read the second half of chapter 3 in the RSSA book.
+I also worked through exercise 25, for which I used an enum and wrote tests; the first I should do more often, the second always.

 # Day 45 (2024-05-08)

 I read the first half of chapter 3 in the RSSA book and worked through exercise